Bill allows support dogs for children in Md. courts

 Legislation that passed in the Maryland Senate would establish statewide an initiative to provide therapy dogs to child witnesses in circuit court hearings and proceedings.

 Children who have to appear in court can feel anxious and overwhelmed, especially when recounting tragic events or similar instances, proponents said.
-Under the bill, a handler would accompany each dog.
+A handler would accompany each dog, under the bill.

 The Court Dog and Child Witness Program was implemented several years ago in the Anne Arundel County and Harford County circuit courts to help ease the fears and emotions of child witnesses with the aid of “a facility dog or therapy dog,” according to a state analysis.